Table of contents

 Mark the required repository or repositories to associate the SSH key.

 Clicking thetext label marks all repositories that will be associated to this SSH key.

 Clicking the Select None text label deselects all repositores.

 Click Save to save the settings.

-If you have multiple repositories that uses the same SSH key that you want to connect with the Git Integration app, you need to:
+If you have multiple repositories that uses the same SSH key, configure them via Git Integration app by doing the following steps: